ksmuralikrishna/Simple-calculator-/README.md

 # Simple-calculator-
-This code only can used in terminal.
+This code only can use in terminal.